-2. Select New Application under repository - DBMS (Connection name) from the Application Type drop-down menu, as shown in the following image.
+2. Select a New Application page with the Application Type set for the repository for your DBMS and connection, as shown in the following image.

 Note: The choices will include the repository, adapter type, and connection name.
-In this example, they are the bks repository, Adapter for Microsoft SQL Server, and CONO1 connection.
+In this example, they are the bks repository, Adapter for Microsoft SQL Server, and CON01 connection.